 Feynan ecolodge – this looks like cut out from National Geographics, stunning eco-accommodation option in the middle of beautiful nature.

 Ma’in Hot Springs – natural waterfalls and hot springs close to the Dead Sea

 Little Petra – we drove around this place in a taxi and it looked as impressive as Petra, minus the grand architectural marvels

 Baptismal Site of Jesus Christ – on borders with Israel

 Mujib Nature Reserve – perfect for hiking in an off-season

 Jerash – for Roman ruins

-Childrens Museum – if you’re traveling with kids.
+Childrens Museum – if you’re travelling with kids.

 Aquaba – for water sports, Red Sea and diving